atiselsts/spacescanner/README.md

 * `stagnationDelaySec` - the maximal time to continue when no values of any parallel run are changing (default: 300 sec)
 * `stagnationProportionalDelay` - the maximal time to continue when no values of any parallel run are changing, as proportion of the runtime so-far (default: 15%)
 * `targetFractionOfTOP` - compared to the full-set objective function value or the user-defined TOP value(default: 0.0 (i.e., disabled), range: [0.0 ..
 1.0])
-* `bestOfValue` - the user-defined best (TOP) objective function's value
+* `bestOfValue` - the user-defined best (TOP) objective function's value (default: `null`)
 * `restartFromBestValue` - restart each subsequent method from the best point in the search space so far (default: `true`)
+* `paramEstimationReferenceValueSec` - this is used a reference point when to obtain the initial baseline value of the objective function (default: 3 seconds of the CPU time)
 * `maxConcurrentRuns` - how many COPASI processes to run by parallel (default: max(4, the number of CPU cores); range: [1 .. number of CPU cores])
 * `runsPerJob` - how many parallel COPASI processes per each job (i.e. a single set of parameters)
-* `paramEstimationReferenceValueSec` - this is used a reference point when to obtain the "initial", baseline value of the objective function (default: 3 seconds of the CPU time)

 ### "parameters" section